Direct probing of the simulation complexity of open quantum many-body dynamics: Results

 \subsection{Formulation of open quantum dynamics}

-Many quantum processes can be captured by quantum Markov dynamics, where the evolution is recast into a quantum dynamical semigroup that generalizes the Schr{\"o}dinger equation.
-We consider a quantum system $S$, described by Hamiltonian $H$ and density operator $\rho$, which are Hermitian in the operator space $\mathcal{A}(\mathcal{H})$ with Hilbert space $\mathcal{H}$; and suppose the evolution of $S$ is monitored by a detector with efficiency $\eta_{k} \in [0,1]$, see \cite{liu2025digital}.
-Formally, the dynamics of $S$ is governed by a Lindblad master equation $\partial_t \rho = \mathcal{L}[\rho]$, where the Lindbladian is given by
+Many quantum processes can be captured by quantum Markov dynamics, where the evolution is recast into a quantum dynamical semigroup that generalises the Schr{\"o}dinger equation.
+We consider a quantum system $S$, described by Hamiltonian $H$ and density operator $\rho$, which are Hermitian in the operator space $\mathcal{A}(\mathcal{H})$ with Hilbert space $\mathcal{H}_{S}$; and suppose the evolution of $S$ is monitored by a detector with efficiency $\eta_{k} \in [0,1]$, see \cite{liu2025digital}.

+In particular, a spin system coupled linearly to a bosonic environment.
+The total Hamiltonian is defined on the composite Hilbert space \(\mathcal{H}_{\mathrm{tot}} = \mathcal{H}_S \otimes \mathcal{H}_B\), where \(\mathcal{H}_B\) is the Hilbert space of the bosonic environment (or called bath).
+We consider both Markovian and non-Markovian regimes, where formally (in the weak coupling limit) the dynamics of $S$ is governed by a Lindblad master equation $\partial_t \rho = \mathcal{L}[\rho]$, with Lindbladian given by

 which consists of both unitary and dissipative components, denoted by $-i[H, \rho]$ and $\gamma \mathcal{N}[\rho]$, respectively, and $\gamma \geq 0$ is the interaction strength which dictates the rate of dissipation.
 The detector efficiency implies a nonlinear term in the Lindbladian.
 Explicitly